MichaelCurrin/learn-to-code/en/topics/scripting_languages/Go/README.md

 - Go excels at high performance as it is a compiled language and supports asynchronous / concurrent programming.
 It is famous for its _goroutine_ which is like using async or promises in other languages, except Go was designed with this from the start.
 - Compiles to a binary executable file, making it very portable.
 Just download a file for OS and run.
 No installation of Go itself or any project dependencies (which are bundled).
 - Statically typed - type checks at compile time give additional safety especially for large projects
-- Includes a file formatter to avoid style arguments amongst devs.
+- Includes a file formatter to avoid style arguments among devs.

 A well-known example of a Go application is the Hugo static site generator.